 - Driving a Spaceship.
-A lesson on controlling a spaceship’s orbit.
+A lesson explaining how a spaceship’s orbit is controlled.
 Physics.

-- Driving a Spaceship: Experiment with changing a spacecraft’s orbit.
+- Drive a Spaceship.
+Experiment with controlling a virtual orbiting craft’s path.
 Physics.

-- Transfer Orbits: Move the ship into a new orbits.
+- Transfer Orbits.
+Move a virtual spaceship into new orbits.
 Physics.

-- Satellite Capture: Adjust the ship’s orbit to dock with a satellite.
-Physics.
+- Satellite Capture.
+Adjust a virtual spaceship’s orbit to dock with a satellite.

-- Orbital Mechanics: An amalgamation and reworking of several of the above lessons specifically intended for interactive whiteboards.
+- Orbital Mechanics.
+An amalgamation and reworking of several of the above lessons specifically with interactive boards in mind.
 Physics.

 - Sound Waves.
-Demonstrate and explore sound wave relationships and wave superposition.
-Optimized for an interactive whiteboard.
+Demonstrate and explore sound wave relationships and superposition.
 Physics.